Love Hemp Group PLC Announces - GuruFocus.com

-The Company has issued 390,480 Ordinary Shares to Mason Media Limited of 1 pence each in the Company ("Ordinary Shares") at a price of 2 pence per share, in lieu of professional services provided, for a total value of £7,809.60.
-Application will be made for these shares to be admitted to trading, subject to the suspension in the Company's shares being lifted.

-Following this issue, the Company has 1,322,995,111 Ordinary Shares in issue, each share carrying the right to one vote.
-This figure should be used by shareholders in the Company as the denominator for the calculations by which they will determine if they are required to notify their interest in, or a change to their interest in, the Company under the Financial Conduct Authority's Disclosure Guidance and Transparency Rules.
+Further to the RNS of 23 August 2022 describing the issuance of 390,480 Ordinary Shares to Mason Media Limited the total number of Ordinary Shares in issue is in fact 1,199,195,111 and not 1,322,995,111 which was incorrectly stated.
+The figure of 1,199,195,111 should therefore be used by shareholders in the Company as the denominator for the calculations by which they will determine if they are required to notify their interest in, or a change to their interest in, the Company under the Financial Conduct Authority's Disclosure Guidance and Transparency Rules.

 For further information please visit: www.lovehempgroup.com or contact: